dlampsi/broadcaster/README.md

 Broadcaster supports the following translation services:

-### Google Translate API

-Free to use.
+- **Google Translate API** (default) - Free to use.
 No additional settings are required.
-Used by default.

-### Google Cloud Translate

-You will need to create (or already have) a Google Cloud account and a Project to use the Translatoin API.
+- **Google Cloud Translate** - You will need to create (or already have) a Google Cloud account and a Project to use the Translatoin API.
 Google Cloud has a free tier for the translation service.

 <!-- ------------------------------------------------------------------------------------------ -->
 ## Notifications